bhartiy/learnsellacious/pages/28.settings/02.address-presets/docs.md

 ![](Screenshot%202020-10-30%20at%2011.16.25%20AM.png)
 **Address Form Fields:** From here we can enable what fields we want to show/hide/make required in our modal when asking for address on frontend.
 ![](Screenshot%202020-10-30%20at%2011.21.42%20AM.png)
-**Language Keys** can be used to translate Label of address fields.Clicking on it will take you to translation page where you can select language and translate.
+**Language Keys** can be used to translate Label of address fields.
+Clicking on it will take you to translation page where you can select language and translate.
 Address lines can be multiple lines and can be mandatory individually
 ![](Screenshot%202020-10-30%20at%2011.48.08%20AM.png)
 To know more about Addres form go to [Address Fields](https://www.sellacious.com/documentation-v2#/learn/global-configurations/frontend-display-options/address-fields)